asfadmin/asf-jupyter-docs/user_docs/guides/installing_software_in_OpenSARlab.md

 Users cannot install software in OpenSARlab using apt or apt-get.

 ## conda
-Users can install additional software with conda in OpenSARlab, but it will not persist after the sever shuts down.
-It will need to be reinstalled during subsequent OpenSARlab sessions.
+Users can install additional software into the base conda environment in OpenSARlab.
+Installations in the base environment will not persist after the sever shuts down and will need to be reinstalled during subsequent OpenSARlab sessions.

 **Install conda packages from within a notebook**